Information presented from the 2023 - 2024 Academic Catalog.

 Every Denison student is expected to know and uphold University standards in matters of academic honesty.
 Students who practice academic dishonesty assault their own integrity as well as that of the University.
 Behavior that is in direct violation of these standards is discussed in the student handbook.
 Each Denison student is expected to be familiar with this policy.
 Please note that violations may result in suspension or expulsion from the University.
 Denison's Code of Academic Integrity is the foundation of the university's commitment to and policies regarding Academic Integrity.

-Classification of students is determined by the amount of academic credit earned.
+For the purposes of financial aid, classification of students is determined by the amount of academic credit earned.

 - First-Year Standing - A student is classified as a first-year student if hours earned are fewer than 26 semester-hours of credit.